10 Top Tips For Parents To Support Children To Read

-We hope to launch our Starbooks reading reward again soon.
+We have now launched our Starbooks reading reward scheme again for 2021-22..
 Earn yourself a hot chocolate and extra toppings.
 How many will you earn?
 Remember, if you come to Starbooks every week, you will be able to enjoy a cake on the last week of the half term!
 Until we can meet at Starbooks, keep reading 3 times a week at home.

 50 reads challenge